datamade/how-to/docker/templates/new-django-app/{{cookiecutter.app_name}}/README.md

 ### Ensuring browser compatibility

+The default `babel.config.json` file will transpile JavaScript in your static directory to syntax that's friendly to modern and legacy browsers but it will not transpile third-party plug-ins by default.

-Some plug-ins target Node versions above ES5, which means that they aren't compatible for some browsers.
-Luckily, we can tell Babel to transpile these dependencies to ensure our apps are broadly compatible across browsers.
+Some plug-ins target Node versions above ES5, which means that they aren't compatible for older browsers.
+Luckily, we can tell Babel to transpile these dependencies to ensure our apps remain broadly compatible across browsers.

 To identify problematic plug-ins, you can use [the `es6-sniffer` CLI](https://github.com/hancush/python-es6-sniffer).